PuffinCode/Puffin/README.md

 + get_cfg.py: to obtain the CFG of the function and the instructions of each BB through angr
 + cg.py: to obtain the CG for each function with the help of angr
 + check.py: add ground truth labels to all training data
-+ redsparrow: to obtain the memory states for each function
++ collector: to obtain the memory states for each function
 + CIDetector: tool to get ground truth labels, implemented based on DynamoRIO.
 Since this code is not publicly available, it is not provided here